JordanEvolved/theodinproject/README.md

 # theodinproject
-Work Directory for Foundations Section of The Odin Project
+A hub that contains all work for my stint on The Odin Project